KarelCemus/play-redis/README.md

+# TEST of the PR and Jenkins setup

 <h1 align="center">Redis Cache module for Play framework</h1>

 <p align="center"><strong>Note: This version supports Play framework 2.4.x with JDK 8.<br/>For previous versions see older releases.</strong></p>